ggljzr/i3config/README.md

 these .css files, update Startify color config in vim color scheme for other themes, add pango markup support for weather widget to all themes, add colorschemes for vimperator

+## simple themes

+themes generated from simple file defining basic colors (like in .Xresources) in format

+color0:#rgb:tag (tag = red, darkRed, etc)

+tag is technically optional, but it is used in script that generates the theme (lightGrey and darkGrey for firefox theme)

+other options in file is dark or light theme for firefox and i3 windows border size

+for example themes see simple_themes/gotham.theme (try sh themeScript2.sh gotham.theme)